nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 #### Response Stream messages

 Cumulus also supports this feature for all outbound messages.
-To take advantage of this feature, you will need to set an event mapping on the `KinesisOutboundEventLogger` Lambda that targets your `cnmResponseStream`.
+To take advantage of this feature, you will need to set an event mapping on the `KinesisOutboundEventLogger` Lambda that targets your `response-endpoint`.
 You can do this in the Lambda management page for `KinesisOutboundEventLogger`.
 Add a Kinesis trigger, and configure it to target the cnmResponseStream for your workflow:

 ![Screenshot of the AWS console showing configuration for Kinesis stream trigger on KinesisOutboundEventLogger Lambda](assets/KinesisLambdaTriggerConfiguration.png)

-Once this is done, all records sent to the cnmResponseStream will also be logged in CloudWatch.
+Once this is done, all records sent to the `response-endpoint` will also be logged in CloudWatch.
 For more on configuring Lambdas to trigger on Kinesis events, please see [creating an event source mapping](https://docs.aws.amazon.com/lambda/latest/dg/with-kinesis.html#services-kinesis-eventsourcemapping).